JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 Here's a Geetest CAPTCHA I managed to crack with image processing and automation technology.
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/successful_cracking.gif" alt="Successful Case for cracking CAPTCHA" %}

-Remark: CAPTCHA is available at [https://www.geetest.com/en](https://www.geetest.com/en),
+Remark: CAPTCHA was available at [https://www.geetest.com/en](https://www.geetest.com/en), but it is unavailable now.
+However, chinese version of this kind of CAPTCHA is still available, so I will use chinese CAPTCHA in below demonstration section.
+{% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/english-demo-page.jpg" alt="English CAPTCHA Demo Page" %}
-{% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/demo-page.jpg" alt="CAPTCHA Demo Page" %}
+{% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/chinese-demo-page.jpg" alt="Chinese CAPTCHA Demo Page" %}

 ## Technology Stack
 1. Selenium (Atutomatically to click the maine pane of the CAPTCHA)